 Highlights of the Collection Audio Tour

-Thanks to the generous financial support of the Sara Giles Moore Foundation, the Carlos Museum is pleased to introduce a new multimedia audio guide to the permanent collections.
+Thanks to the generous financial support of the Sara Giles Moore Foundation and the Morgens West Foundation, the Carlos Museum is pleased to introduce a new multimedia audio guide to the permanent collections.
 The guides include fifty minutes of new material, featuring expert commentary from museum curators and Emory faculty members from a number of departments at the university.
 The guides, available on iPod touches, feature enhanced multimedia content offering visitors a greater understanding of the Carlos Museum’s permanent collection.
 For example, in the Art of the Americas section, images of whale sharks on the screen help visitors visualize the ways in which the Museum’s Chancay female effigy vessel represents the shaman transforming into the giant fish, which serves as her animal spirit companion.
 The guide is available for a rental fee of $3.
 Carlos Museum members enjoy unlimited free usage.

 Times and Texts of the Bible Audio Tour

 A second audio tour makes connections between the Museum's permanent collections and the Bible.
 Curators and faculty members from Emory University's Candler School of Theology and the Departments of Religion and Middle Eastern Studies explore objects in relation to biblical texts to enhance our understanding of the cultures out of which Judaism and Christianity developed.
 The guide is available for a rental fee of $3.
 It is included in the general audio tour rental.
 Museum members enjoy unlimited free usage.

 Check back in July for the 2017-18 season.

 Carlos Reads offers an opportunity to read and discuss great works of literature related to the museum's collections and exhibitions in an informal, small group setting, with distinguished members of the Emory faculty as guides.